Immigrating to Australia

 A high number of people are interested in immigrating to Australia due to a b economy, employment opportunities and a relaxed way of living.
 At June 30 2011, 27% of Australia’s resident population (6 million people) were born overseas.

-The Australian Government controls immigrating to Australia through the Department of Immigration and determines who can and cannot enter Australia.
+The Australian Government controls immigrating to Australia through the Department of Home Affairs and determines who can and cannot enter Australia.
 Programs allow in excess of 120,000 people into Australia each year however many more apply.

 Immigrating to Australia is possible through a number of different immigration visas that can be temporary or permanent.